 Holders of Richemont shares may attend and vote at meetings of shareholders of the Company.
 They may attend in person or may appoint a third party to represent them at the meeting.
-In addition, an independent representative is appointed at each general meeting by shareholders for the following year's general meeting.
+In addition, an independent representative is appointed at each general meeting by shareholders for a term of one year expiring at the end of the following year's AGM.

 There is no limit on the number of shares that may be held by any given party.
-The voting rights attaching to those shares are only restricted if the shares are either unregistered, or are held by a registered nominee with at least 1% of the share capital of the Company and that nominee has declined the Company's request to provide certain details regarding the owners.
-Further details of this restriction may be found in Article 6 of the Articles.
+Pursuant to Article 6 of the Articles, the voting rights attaching to those shares are only restricted if the shares are either unregistered or are held by a registered nominee with at least 1% of the share capital of the Company and that nominee has declined the Company's request to provide certain details regarding the owners.
+Further details of this restriction may be found in Article 6 of the